psychemedia/winter-tales/src/gawain_notes.md

 And she smiles sweetly at him:

 "Good morning, Sire.
 How deeply you seem to sleep...
-But now, I have you trapped!" and, with that, laughing, she pins him down beneath the bed clothes.
+But now, I have you trapped!" and, with that, laughing, she pins him down beneath the bed clothes, tucking them in tight.

 He responds, as __any virtuous knight would do__.
 "I... how might I help you, my lady?
 If you would just let me get up, and get dressed, I'd gladly be at your service."

 But still she pins him down.
 "That won't be necessary, *Sir* Gawain.
 Sir Gawain who is feared through the land, yet somehow seems to be trapped by a mere lady" and she giggles again.
 "And with my husband out all day too....
 And the servants all asleep...
 And my maids probably with them.
-The door is bolted, But I'll keep you at bay as best I can..."
+And the door bolted... from *this* side.
+But I'll keep you at bay as best I can..."

 Now, as __any virtuous knight would do__, Sir Gawain stifled back an embarrassed cough, and struggling for something else to say, thanked the Lady for praising him so, but said he was not so worthy.
 He was the least of the knights, and,..